 Alabama Flood Facts

-- Flooding is the #1 most common natural disaster in Alabama.
+- Severe Storms are is the #1 most common natural disaster in Alabama.

 - Hurricane Katrina caused over $285 million in insured damages.